Minnesota (MN) Medical Marijuana 2023 List of Conditions

 - A doctor must diagnose you with an illness on the MN medical marijuana 2022 list of conditions.

-The MN Medical Marijuana 2022 List of Conditions includes:
+The MN Medical Marijuana 2023 List of Conditions Includes:

-- Severe and persistent muscle spasms, including those synonymous with multiple sclerosis (MS).
+- Severe and persistent muscle spasms, including those symptomatic of multiple sclerosis (MS)

 After confirming that you meet all the MN medical card requirements, you should go ahead and apply for the medical marijuana card.
 So, how do you go about the MN medical cannabis registration?